Conference outline and social activities

-Kemo Hanjalić, MSc (Univ. of Birmingham), PhD (Imperial College), served as Head of Thermal and Fluids Sciences at TU Delft (1994-2005), and prior to that as Professor at the Michigan University of Technology, USA, and the University of Sarajevo, BH.
-He was a guest Professor at the Univ. of Erlangen (1991-93) and TU Darmstadt (Ge) (2005-2007), held an (EU) Marie Curie Chair at “Sapienza” University of Rome (2007-2010) and was Lead Scientist (a “mega”grant of the Russian Federation 2011-2016) at the Novosibirsk State University.
-He has published on topics of fluid flow and turbulence, heat transfer, combustion and MHD, and has been internationally recognized as a major contributor to the development of mathematical models of turbulence.
-Kemo has also worked on the developments of piston and screw compressors, entrained coal-gasification, pulse combustors, detonation wave technique for deposit removal (2 patents).
-He (co)-authored 4 books, edited 12 volumes and served as Editor-in-Chief of the “Flow, Turbulence and Combustion” journal (Springer, 2005-2015).
+Kemo Hanjalić, PhD (Imperial College), served as Head of Thermal and Fluids Sciences at TU Delft, Nl (1994-2005), and prior to that as Professor at the Michigan University of Technology, USA, and the University of Sarajevo, BH.
+He was a guest Professor at the Univ. of Erlangen and TU Darmstadt, held Marie Curie Chair at “Sapienza” University of Rome (2007-10) and was Lead Scientist at the Novosibirsk State University, Russia (2011-16).
+He has published on topics of fluid flow, heat transfer, combustion, MHD, and has been internationally recognized as a major contributor to the development of turbulence models.
+He has also worked on developments of piston and screw compressors, entrained coal-gasification, pulse combustors, detonation wave technique for deposit removal.
+He (co)-authored 4 books, edited 12 volumes and served as Editor-in-Chief of the “Flow, Turbulence and Combustion” journal (Springer, 2005-15).
 He received a Max Plank Research Award (Ge), a D.Sc.(Eng) from the Univ.
-London (UK), Dr.h.c. of the University of Reims (Fr), and is an International Fellow of the Royal Academy of Engineering, and a Fellow of the Institute of Physics, of ASME and of ICHMT.
+London (UK), Dr.h.c. of the University of Reims (Fr), and is International Fellow of the Royal Academy of Engineering, and Fellow of the Institute of Physics, of ASME and of ICHMT.
 He is 'Commander 1st Class of the Order Lion of Finland' and 'Officer of the (Royal Dutch) Order Oranje-Nassau’.

 Prof Ian M. Arbon CEng CEnv - 50 years of innovation in gas compression